onqtam/headjack/src/giant_global_graph.md

 Why the semantic web hasn't taken off:
 - the host-centric web & the inability for enterpreneurs to freely build on top of the data that platforms have amassed
-- lack of stability for identifiers
+- lack of stability for identifiers - brittle identifiers due to domains & the host-centric model
 - the fragmentation of identities across services and the lack of uniformity
 - the lack of integration with social media so that activity goes viral
 - the inability for ordinary people to write complex SPARQL queries - changed by ChatGPT